Mirage (Marvel Comics): Desmond Charne

+Mirage attends the "Bar With No Name" in Medina County, Ohio and is killed by the Scourge of the Underworld along with all the other villains present.
+Captain America poses as Mirage to capture the Scourge, who is shot to death by another mysterious assailant.

+During the "Dark Reign" storyline, Mirage is among the 18 victims of the Scourge who are resurrected by the Hood as part of a squad assembled to eliminate the Punisher.
+The Punisher attacks Mirage and threatens him to get him to tell him everything he knows about Microchip's whereabouts, but Mirage is shot by an unidentified assassin before he can give Punisher information.

 Mirage resurfaces at a Super Villains Anonymous meeting, where he elaborates on his origin, and reveals that he had fallen into a coma for three months after being shot.
-Mirage is then hired on as a member of Boomerang and Owl's Sinister Six teen, a team assembled to distract the Chameleon's forces while Boomerang steals from him.
-During the battle between the group and the Chameleon's men, Mirage is knocked out and impersonated by the Chameleon, who is in turn knocked out by Boomerang when he sees through the ruse.
-Afterward, Mirage is shoved off of a building by Boomerang, who had assumed he was a hologram.
-When Mirage splatters on the ground, the surprised Boomerang reassures himself that Mirage has come back from worse.
+Mirage is then hired as a member of Boomerang and Owl's Sinister Sixteen, a team assembled to distract Chameleon's forces while Boomerang steals from him.
+During the battle between the group and Chameleon's men, Mirage is knocked out and impersonated by Chameleon, who is in turn knocked out by Boomerang when he sees through the ruse.
+Believing Mirage to be an illusion, Boomerang shoves him off a building, killing him.

-During the "Dead No More: The Clone Conspiracy" storyline, Mirage was cloned by Jackal and his company New U Technologies.
-He was involved in a fight with the other supervillain clones until it was broken up by a clone of Prowler.
-Mirage later died from clone degeneration.
+During the "Dead No More: The Clone Conspiracy" storyline, Mirage is resurrected in a clone body by Jackal and his company New U Technologies.
+Mirage later dies from clone degeneration.

 During the "Damnation" storyline, Mirage is revived when Doctor Strange uses his magic to restore Las Vegas.

-During the "Hunted" storyline, Mirage appears as a patron at the Pop-Up with No Name.

 Unnamed

 A new, female incarnation of Mirage appears as a violator of the Superhuman Registration Act.
-When Mindwave was imprisoned by the Thunderbolts at Thunderbolts Mountain, he began a telepathic conversation with fellow prisoners Caprice, Bluestreak, and Mirage.
-Mirage informed Mindwave that Penance had a violent dissociative episode and that most of the Thunderbolts were under stress.
-She also noted that Doc Samson, who was present in Thunderbolts Mountain, had some fascinating thoughts.
+After Mindwave is captured by the Thunderbolts, he telepathically contacts Mirage, who informs him that Doc Samson, who was present in Thunderbolts Mountain, had some fascinating thoughts.

-Mirage was ordered not to focus on Samson, but she ignored her fellow prisoners to pry into his mind anyway, and this time he noticed her psychic probing.
-He used his pent-up rage to send some psychic feedback to her that stunned her painfully and broke the connection.
-Bullseye killed Mirage and her allies in their cells by throwing scalpels into their heads.
+Mirage is ordered not to focus on Samson, but she ignores her fellow prisoners to pry into his mind regardless.
+When Samson notices Mirage's probing, he sends psychic feedback that stuns her and breaks the connection.
+Bullseye later kills Mirage and her allies in their cells by throwing scalpels into their heads.

 Powers and abilities

-Desmond Charne was an electronics and laser technology genius, and held a master's degree in physics.
-He designed a costume of synthetic stretch fabric lined with micro-circuitry and miniature devices with which Mirage could project three-dimensional laser-induced images called holograms.
-These tiny holographic projectors, located in the costume's cowl, enabled him to disguise himself as others, or to project multiple images, or to project three-dimensional images of himself several yards from his actual location while rendering himself "invisible" by bending light rays appropriately.
-He also often carried a handgun with a silencer, and a tranquilizer gun.
+Desmond Charne is an electronics and laser technology genius, holding a master's degree in physics.
+He designed a costume of synthetic stretch fabric lined with micro-circuitry and miniature devices with which he can project three-dimensional laser-induced images called holograms.
+These holographic projectors, located in the costume's cowl, enabled him to disguise himself as others, or to project multiple images, or to project three-dimensional images of himself several yards from his actual location while rendering himself "invisible" by bending light rays appropriately.
+He also often carries a handgun with a silencer, and a tranquilizer gun.

 The second Mirage has telepathic abilities.

 Other versions

-The Desmond Charne version of Mirage appears as one of the guardians of Krona's stronghold in JLA/Avengers, and as a criminal apprehended by Spider-Man in Spider-Man Loves Mary Jane.
+The Desmond Charne incarnation of Mirage appears in Spider-Man Loves Mary Jane.